wheresrhys/fetch-mock/docs/_troubleshooting/troubleshooting.md

 title: General
 position: 1
 content_markdown: |-
+  The first  step when debugging tests should be to run with the environment variable `DEBUG=fetch-mock*`.
+This will output additional logs for debugging purposes.

   ### `fetch` is assigned to a local variable, not a global

   First of all, consider whether you could just use `fetch` as a global.
 Here are 3 reasons why this is a good idea: